How to Make Fruit Powder and Why You Should Bother

 - Throw some in your morning oatmeal when you don’t have fresh fruit on hand.

 You can make fruit powder from store-bought dried fruit (make sure to choose fruit that has no moisture left), but if you can get your hands on ripe, inexpensive fresh fruit, you can dehydrate it yourself and use it to make fruit powder.
-I do so using an Excalibur dehydrator.
+I do so using an Excalibur dehydrator [paid link].
 You could also dehydrate fruit by thinly slicing it, placing it on cookie sheets, and leaving it in the oven on the lowest setting overnight.

 The recipe below can be used with any dried fruit.
 However, I also share the specific proportions for the fruit powder shown above.
 If you haven’t guessed yet from the photos, I made strawberry rhubarb powder!
 I chose to make strawberry rhubarb powder because it’s a flavor combination that is sadly relegated to pie and I wanted to experiment with using it in some fun new ways.
 I can’t wait to share the results!